ghc/ghc/docs/users_guide/using-optimisation.rst

     In particular, after inlining this will expose ``f`` to the loop body directly, allowing heavy specialisation over the recursive cases.

+.. ghc-flag:: -fspec-constr-keen

+    :default: off

+    If this flag is on, call-patten specialision will specialise a call ``(f (Just x))`` with an explicit constructor agument, even if the argument is not scrutinised in the body of the function.
+This is sometimes beneficial; e.g. the argument might be given to some other function that can itself be specialised.

 .. ghc-flag:: -fspec-constr-count=<n>